kroxiksut/django-152fz-consent/docs/consent/en/operations-admin.md

 What can be configured:
 - resource and action;
-- reaction in the absence or outdated consent;
+- behavior when consent is missing or outdated;
 - link with `purpose + document`.

 When to change: